NOTE: Please WAIT while the applet below loads.

 The result generalizes to forces acting similarly on any point as follows and as shown in the interactive sketch below:

-A generalization of Sylvester's theorem to any point in a triangle
+A generalization of Sylvester's theorem to any point in a triangle or quadrilateral

 Can you explain why the result is true?
 (I.e. prove it?)
 First try yourself, but if stuck, click on the button in the sketch to show some constructions that might assist you in using the parallelogram law of forces to prove the result.

 The result generalizes further to any point in a quadrilateral as follows and as shown in the LINK in the sketch above.